muarshad01/LLM/Notes/lecture14_notes.md

 z^{2}= \alpha_{21} \times x^{1} + \alpha_{22} \times x^{2} + \alpha_{23} \times x^{3}
 ```

-* Alphas are called "attention weights" or "attention scores"
+* Alphas are also called "attention weights""attention scores"

 * the goal of today's lecture or the goal of any attention mechanism is to basically calculate a context Vector for each element in the input and as I mentioned before the context Vector can be thought of as an enriched embedding Vector which also contains information about how that particular word relates to other words in the sentense

 ***